austin987/crawfishos/README.md

 sudo /InstallScripts/buildCrossystem.sh
 ```

-### Build the WiFi dongle into the laptop

-Sick of having a USB dongle on the outside of your machine for wi-fi?
-Want to be able to use two USB devices at once without a hub?
-Check out the instructions here for the c201: https://github.com/SolidHal/AsusC201-usb-wifi-from-webcam
-And here for the samsung chromebook plus v1: https://github.com/SolidHal/Samsung_Chromebook_plus_v1_wifi_from_webcam
-Warning: decent soldering skills required

 ## Troubleshooting

 The pulse audio mixer will only run if you are logged in as a non-root account.
 This is an issue (feature?) of pulse audio